bioc/ASpli/Readme.md

     browseVignettes("ASpli")

-If user has a question not answered in ASpli vignette, ASpli has an issue board with previous issues available in gitlab.
+If user has a question not answered in ASpli vignette, ASpli has an issue board with previous issues available in https://github.com/chernolab/ASpli.
 If no previous issue answers the question, user can upload a new issue requesting help.

+## Citation
+*ASpli: Integrative analysis of splicing landscapes through RNA-seq assays*, Mancini E, Rabinovich A, Iserte J, Yanovsky M, Chernomoretz A, Bioinformatics, March 2021,